gcla/termshark/docs/UserGuide.md

 Termshark reads options from a TOML configuration file saved in `$XDG_CONFIG_HOME/termshark/termshark.toml` (e.g. `~/.config/termshark/termshark.toml` on Linux).
 All options are saved under the `[main]` section.
 The available options are:

+- `always-keep-pcap` (bool) - if true, and if termshark is run on a live packet source (`-i`), when termshark is asked to exit, it will not prompt the user to choose whether to keep or delete the capture.
 - `auto-scroll` (bool) - if true, termshark will automatically scroll down when packets are read in a live-capture mode (e.g. `-i eth0`)
 - `browse-command` (string list) - termshark will run this command with a URL e.g. when the user selects "FAQ" from the main menu.
 Any argument in the list that equals `$1` will be replaced by the URL prior to the command being run e.g.